In this post, you learn the grinding machine and grinding machine operation, types of grinding wheel and more.

-In this type of grinding the tapered parts are grinded either the grinding wheel or the regulating wheel will have a taper form.
+In this type of grinding the tapered parts are grinded either the grinding wheel or the regulating wheel will have a tapered form.

-- There is no deflection of the work and small fragile workpiece can be grinded easily.
+- There is no deflection of the work, and the small, fragile workpieces can be grinded easily.

 - The process is continuous and used for production work.

-- No extra attachments such as centres, chucks are required.
+- No extra attachments, such as centers, or chucks, are required.